 7. How to invite a woman who is talking?

 A gentleman does not interrupt a woman when she is talking.
-If you want to dance with a woman but she is chatting with others – which unfortunately is a frequent occurrence in the US, you should move closer to where she can see you and wait there patiently while looking into her eyes until she notices you, and then seize the opportunity to cabeceo her.
-If she keeps talking without paying any attention to you, then you should give up on her and search for another woman.
+If you want to dance with a woman but she is talking with others – which unfortunately is a frequent occurrence in the US, you should move closer to where she can see you and wait there patiently while looking into her eyes until she notices you, and then seize the opportunity to cabeceo her.
+If she keeps on talking without paying any attention to you, then you should give up on her and search for another woman.